top of page

-Photo Doppelmayr USA
+Aerial Photo by Dicklyon - Gondola photo Doppelmayr USA

-Imagine stepping into a cabin in the Alaska Junction (or Avalon or Delridge), taking a seat, then gliding over tree tops and traffic, arriving at the SODO Link Light Rail station in just 14 minutes.
+Imagine stepping into a cabin the moment you arrive at the Alaska Junction SkyLink station (one of 6 stations), then gliding over tree tops and traffic for a scenic 14 minute ride to the SODO Link Light Rail station.

 SkyLink is an urban gondola we propose as an alternative to the expensive, intrusive light rail system that Sound Transit is planning for West Seattle.
 Once approved, it can be built in just two years, at a cost that is 1/10th of Sound Transit's plan.